situmtech/situm-ios-getting-started/README.md

     }];
 ```

-Here we are obtaining the shared instance of the communication manager and using it to query the server and obtaining the configured buildings.
-The storage of this information should be done in the success handler.

 ### <a name="fetchBuildingInfo"></a> Fetch information from a particular building

 Once you've retrieved the list with your configured buildings, your next step should probably be getting the data about an specific building.
 This will allow you to draw the building blueprints in the map and start using the positioning functionalities.
-This info download can be made with an SDK call like this:

 ```objc
 SITBuilding *selectedBuilding = buildings[0];